 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-ILO 3 - Determine and critically evaluate forms of communication emphasising legibility and visual coherence for diverse audiences.
+- Evaluate forms of communication by emphasising legibility and visual coherence for diverse audiences.

 Please note: international students should refer to this page to get an indicative course cost.